-Whether the device is a security camera or connected watch, IoT devices push data into the network.
-Unlike computers, user facing systems are not included on all IoT devices.
+Whether the device is a security camera or a connected watch, IoT devices push data into the network.
+Unlike computers, user-facing systems are not included on all IoT devices.
 However, every device maintains an access log that is accessible.

 By streamlining all device access logs, any member of the IT department can recognize threats before the device is breached.
 Disabling or changing access to the device will prevent data loss before it occurs.

 IT and security teams can follow the classification and identification of all devices that are on the network.
 By using segmentation, these teams can protect high-risk, mission-critical devices from the rest of the network.
 These policies can also control how the devices communicate, manage access to other resources on the network, and ensure that all new devices are secure in real-time.

 As with all things connected, IoT devices must have passwords.
 Just as you would not have a smartphone using a default password, changing all passwords before connecting your device to a network will increase IoT security.

 Following standard protocol with multi-factor authentication and stronger passphrases will create IoT security that is more difficult to breach.

 One of the reasons cybercriminals are attacking IoT devices with more frequency is the lower level of security combined with direct access into a main network.
 To prevent the opening the door to hackers, establish an IoT network like a virtual LAN that maintains all IoT devices.

 While this will not keep hackers from entering an IoT device, it will prevent access to most data stored within your system.
 Also, bank and other sensitive personal information will not be available.

 Setting up a virtual private network (VPN) with encryption will protect data that is transmitted to and from devices.
 While VPNs and encryption do not stop hackers entirely, it will prevent the IoT data from being easy pickings.